What is Dual and Triple Recitier? Why does Mesa Boogie and others use them and how do they affect Tone?

 A rectifier is simply an electronic device that converts AC voltage to DC voltage.
 All amps run on DC voltage so all amps have a rectifier to convert the AC voltages coming from the power transformer to DC voltages your amp circuit can use.

 At one time all rectifiers where tube rectifiers.
-Tube rectifier were found in just about any vaccum tube based product.
-TVs, radios, amps, transmitters etc all had them.
+Tube rectifier were found in just about any vaccum tube based product in fact in almost all electronics.
+TVs, radios, amps, transmitters etc all have them.
 Tube rectifiers were far from perfect and were limited in two important ways:

 2. Tube rectifiers are limited in how much current they can deliver.
 This is why you rarely see amps with tube rectifiers over 40 watts.